SteveDoyle2/pyNastran/README.md

 ## pyNastran is Moving (3/12/2015)
 Google Code is  [closing down](http://google-opensource.blogspot.com/2015/03/farewell-to-google-code.html) on January 25, 2016 and as such pyNastran is moving to [github](https://github.com/SteveDoyle2/pynastran).
 New commits will be made there.

 Additionally, a long awaited new release (v0.7) is coming soon.
-The target is sometime withing the next month.
+The target is sometime within the next month.
 There are many improvements such as:
  * OP2 superelement support
  * vectorized OP2 support (uses much less memory; not implemented for Element Forces)
  * additional OP2 tables